GetUSB.info Logo

 Video: USB Inkjet Printer for USB Swivel Drives by Nexcopy

-Nexcopy introduces the USB Clip Printer – a full color, inkjet printer that brings vibrant custom logos and graphics to any standard USB swivel drive – and it’s all available from your desktop.
+Nexcopy introduces the USB Clip Printer – a full color, inkjet printer that brings vibrant custom logos and graphics to any standard USB swivel drive and its all available from your desktop.

 The USB7P was engineered to address full color printing to USB flash drives at an affordable price.
 The idea is simple.
 Using the body of the standards swivel drive you swap the metal clip from your supplier for the inkjet printable clip from Nexcopy.
 Now, with an inkjet printable clip you can print full color images, on both sides of the clip, from any jpeg image.
 The results are fantastic.
 The print is durable and the print is highly